1. Apple — iPhone Launch (2007)

 Across all 20:

-* They simplified complex technology
+- They simplified complex technology.

-* They created narratives, not announcements
+- They created narratives, not announcements.

-* They turned users into amplifiers
+- They turned users into amplifiers.

-* They blurred the line between PR and culture
+- They blurred the line between PR and culture.

-They didn’t just earn media—they shaped it.
+Most importantly: they didn't just earn media — they shaped it.